 Long term storage

-Pawsey is partnering with Dell EMC to expand its current cloud system with 5x more memory and 25x more storage to form a new cutting-edge flexible compute system.
-This expansion aims to better service emerging research areas and communities who benefit more from a high throughput compute.
+Pawsey partnered with Dell EMC to expand its cloud system with 5x more memory and 25x more storage to form a cutting-edge flexible compute system.
+This expansion provides better service to emerging research areas and communities who benefit more from a high throughput compute.

 Astronomy high-speed storage: 3x more storage and performance.
 The existing Astro filesystem was expanded to service the MWA community.
 Powered by HPE, it has been upgraded to 2.7 PB of usable space and capable of reading/writing at 30 GB/s.
 The New buffer filesystem, a dedicated resource for ASKAP researchers, provides 3.7 PB of usable space and is capable of reading/writing at 40 GB/s.
 It is manufactured by Dell.

 High-speed storage filesystems: Designed to deal with thousands of users accessing them at the same time.
 The Pawsey high speed filesystems will be procured as part of the main supercomputer system to increase speed and storage capability to general purpose science.

-The 546 TeraFlops MWA cluster will be a resource better tuned to MWA’s needs, powered by HPE.
-Procured ahead of the Main Supercomputer, this cluster will allow ASKAP to use the full CPU partition of Galaxy.
+Garrawarla, the 546 TeraFlops MWA cluster, is a resource tuned to MWA’s needs, powered by HPE.
+Procured ahead of the Main Supercomputer, this cluster allows ASKAP to use the full CPU partition of Galaxy.

 The remote visualisation capability has been procured as part of the main supercomputer.
 When the new capabilities become available, researchers will be able to visualise their science in real-time, while being processed.